linkedin/transport/README.md

-**Transport** is a framework for writing performant user-defined functions (UDFs) that are portable across a variety of engines including [Apache Spark](https://spark.apache.org/), [Apache Hive](https://hive.apache.org/), and [Presto](https://prestodb.io/).
+**Transport** is a framework for writing performant user-defined functions (UDFs) that are portable across a variety of engines including [Apache Spark](https://spark.apache.org/), [Apache Hive](https://hive.apache.org/), and [Trino](https://trinodb.io/).
 Transport UDFs are also capable of directly processing data stored in serialization formats such as Apache Avro.
 With Transport, developers only need to implement their UDF logic once using the Transport API.
 Transport then takes care of translating the UDF to native UDF version targeted at various engines or formats.
-Currently, Transport is capable of generating engine-artifacts for Spark, Hive, and Presto, and format-artifacts for Avro.
+Currently, Transport is capable of generating engine-artifacts for Spark, Hive, and Trino, and format-artifacts for Avro.
 Further details on Transport can be found in this [LinkedIn Engineering blog post](https://engineering.linkedin.com/blog/2018/11/using-translatable-portable-UDFs).

 ## Documentation